Vilde Nilsen

-Vilde Nilsen (born 12 January 2001) is a Norwegian Paralympic cross-country skier and biathlete.
+Vilde Nilsen (born 12 January 2001) is a Norwegian Para cross-country skier and biathlete.

 Career

 She made her Paralympic debut during the 2018 Winter Paralympics at the age of 17.
 Vilde Nilsen claimed a silver medal in the women's 1.5km sprint classic standing cross-country skiing event as a part of the 2018 Winter Paralympics, which is also her first Paralympic medal.

 She won the gold medal in the women's 10 km standing cross-country skiing event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
 She also won the silver medal in the women's long-distance standing cross-country skiing event.